Living in Switzerland

 Urbanites looking for a calmer existence will welcome the smaller shops, the communities with butchers, bakers, and shoe-menders.
 Although there are plenty of supermarkets in Switzerland, the choices and hours may take

 a while to get used to.
 Closing times are 12:15 and 2 p.m., like many other shops and the post-office.
-Swiss farmers are among the most highly protected and subsidized groups of producers in the world—70 percent of Swiss agriculture
+Swiss farmers are among the most highly protected and subsidized groups of producers in the world—over 50% of Swiss agriculture

 is subsidized.
-In addition the cost of food is high, both in the supermarkets (some products are up to 40 percent more expensive than in neighboring countries) and when eating out.
+In addition, the cost of food is very high, both in the supermarkets and when eating out.
 This can have serious implications for lifestyle, particular

 for North Americans who may be accustomed to take-outs and dining in restaurants.